vespperhq/docs/docs/02-Getting started/02-Configure & connect.md

 ### Create an organization

-Merlinn works in the context of an organization.
+Vespper works in the context of an organization.
 To get started, you need to create an organization:

 1. Go to the dashboard and click "Organization" in the side drawer.
 2. Click "Create a new organization".